What happens to your important data when you’re not around?

 You definitely don’t want to use a single password everywhere.
 While easier to maintain with your trusted friend, it would also make it easier for a hacker to instantly have access to everything should that password ever leak out.

-Using a password manager such as LastPass can help in a disaster situation.
+Using a password manager or vault such as Bitwarden or 1Password can help in a disaster situation.

-You keep information in your LastPass vault up-to-date simply by using it.
-You can even add secure notes to LastPass for items that aren’t covered by its online database.
+You keep information in your Bitwarden vault up-to-date simply by using it.
+You can even add secure notes to Bitwarden for items that aren’t covered by its online database.

-LastPass has a feature called emergency access for just this scenario.
+The (very inexpensive) premium version of Bitwarden has a feature called emergency access for just this scenario.
 You give a trusted friend the ability to ask for access.
-If you don’t deny access within a certain time period — presumably because you’re no longer with us — that trusted friend gets access.
+If you don’t deny access within a certain time period — presumably because you’re no longer with us — that trusted friend gets access.1

 That’s it.
-When disaster strikes, your trusted contact has access to any of your online accounts maintained in LastPass.
+When disaster strikes, your trusted contact has access to any of your online accounts maintained in the vault.

 Another approach: explicit encryption

-I now rely on LastPass, as above, but in the past, my approach to disaster access used explicit encryption in the form of a TrueCrypt volume I used every day.
+I now rely on Bitwarden as above, but in the past, my approach to disaster access used explicit encryption in the form of a TrueCrypt volume I used every day.

 Anything important was stored inside the encrypted container.
 Once again, simply mounting and using it — which was a side effect of simply using the computer — naturally kept the contents up to date.